 There are 29 team affiliations in Marvel Ultimate Alliance 3, with as little as two members to as high as 12 members.
 Each character has four team affiliations.
 In the hero selection menu, you can check out all of the team bonuses as well as your team’s active bonuses.
 Having two to four characters from one affiliation in your team provides stat boosts.
 Our current team of Hulk, Spider-Man, Thor, and Iron Man is getting four bonuses across the six stat categories.
 These stat boosts go all the way up to 10 percent with some affiliations.

-While we don’t recommend building your team based off of these stat bonuses, if you find yourself struggling against a boss, check your bonuses, tinker with your team to get more bonuses, and try again.
+While we don’t recommend building your team based on these stat bonuses, if you find yourself struggling against a boss, check your bonuses, tinker with your team to get more bonuses and try again.
 Sometimes you just need a little extra strength or vitality to get over the hump.

 Once you complete the campaign and spend time leveling all of your heroes to the max, the stat boosts provided by team affiliations will matter more when it comes to building the absolute best team possible to wade through Superior difficulty.